 Filmmakers come from all over the country to share their work, listen to Northwest bands, and learn to throw hatchets at artists’ brunches — a combination that has landed it on the list of the world’s coolest film fests in “MovieMaker Magazine” multiple times.

-The little fest is playing out for its eighth successive year in theaters and pop-up venues around La Grande, Oregon, and “State of Wonder” is broadcasting live this week from the festival headquarters.
+The little fest produced its eighth successive year in 2017, screening in theaters and pop-up venues around La Grande, Oregon.
+“State of Wonder” broadcasted live from the festival headquarters.

 The Little Fest That Could: Christopher Jennings And Ian Clark